Culhane/vakzz.github.io/_posts/2019-06-25-secure-boot-google-ctf-2019-quals.markdown

 0x67DB0BB                 retn
 ```

-Initally the hashes I was generating did not match the ones from the sha256 function, but looking at the paramaters being passed in showed that with the bytes 128-136 of the password were being replaces with null due to `buf[i] = 0;`.
+Initally the hashes I was generating did not match the ones from the sha256 function, but looking at the paramaters being passed in showed that bytes 128-136 of the password were being replaced with null due to `buf[i] = 0;`.
 Fixing that I was able to generate matching hashes and wrote a quick function to find a sha:

 ```python
 target = 0x67DB07B